pierrocknroll/xapi-forum/statements/updated_topic.md

-# Viewed a topic
+# Updated a topic

 ## Description

-The user has viewed a topic within a forum, community site.
+The user has updated a topic within a community site or a forum.

 ## Example